Types of Bathroom Tiles (12 Stylish Options)

 Bathroom with metallic mosaic wall tile

-Metal tiles arenโ€™t as popular for bathroom floors as they are for bathroom walls.
+Metal tiles aren’t as popular for bathroom floors as for bathroom walls.
 However, they are a great way to add a modern touch to your home.
+You should also know that metal doesn’t have just one industrial appearance.
+You can find stainless steel, metallic steel, and even glass-hued steel.

-On top of that, metal tiles come in a variety of styles.
+Metal tiles also come in a variety of styles.
 While you can get plain, smooth tiles, many use imprinted patterns to bring texture to a bathroom.
-These could be simple geometric shapes but it could also be more detailed and artistic imagery.
+These could be simple geometric shapes or more detailed and artistic imagery.
+The latter is often chosen when metal is used in a backsplash or wall.
+Highly decorated metal tiles are mostly used alongside other types.

 Metal does do well with water, but it will get cold under bare feet.
 It can also be slippery when wet, but more textured designs can work better at helping to prevent slips and falls.